vamsigoli/mygradleproj/README.md

 see the property declaration in the groovy tasks defined. if they are not defined in the way we have it, they are not recognized as properties

+# Dependencies usage
+Gradle represents the scope of a dependency with the help of a configuration.
+Every configuration can be identified by a unique name, for example, api, implementation, compileOnly etc

+To get the dependencies of a module we run

+./gradlew :app:dependencies

+This will list all the dependencies graphs for types of configurations. if we want dependencies for one particular configuration, we run the command

+./gradlew :app:dependencies --configuration=compileClasspath